mahmoud/sedimental/entries/statistics_for_software.md

 * Dilute the meaning of those outliers

 An [outlier][outlier] is any data point distant from the rest of the distribution.
+For instance, the average of `[1, 1, 1, 1, 101]` is 21, which doesn't tell us about the 1s or the 100, our outlier.
 "Outlier" may sound remote and improbable, but they are everywhere, making moment-based statistics uninformative and even dangerous.
 Outliers often represent the most critical data for a troubleshooting engineer.

 [robust]: https://en.wikipedia.org/wiki/Robust_statistics
 [outlier]: https://en.wikipedia.org/wiki/Outlier